Is your blade in need of sharpening? Then you’re going to need a sharpening stone.

 Simply put, larger knives and edged tools will require larger stones while smaller knives, like pocket knives, are perfect for smaller stones.

-If you're looking for something more portable, check out our article on the top pocket knife sharpeners.
+If you're looking for something more portable, check out our article on the top portable knife sharpeners.

 The Material As mentioned above, sharpening stones may be natural or synthetic.
 Generally, modern synthetic stones are considered to be more superior in their sharpening performances.
 The abrasive particles can be controlled which allows the stone to cut faster or slower.